 Remember the last time you got frustrated with your bank?
 It surely wasn’t because its building wasn’t beautiful enough.
 It was because of the interactions you had either with its staff or with some automated pieces such as their apps or websites.
 These elements that pissed you off are the service elements of the bank.

-Since services are intangible interactions, between you and a company, it is not evident to be taken care of.
+Since services are intangible interactions, between you and the company, they are often not thought of as requiring the same careful consideration that tangible products receive.
 That’s why there are not many people who care about creating such moments that make a customer really happy.
 This is where Service Design comes into play.
 But wait a minute!
 You might ask yourself why it is so important to take care of services.
 We will discover so in just a second.

 Free Course: What is Service Design?